Close

 FLORIA

 Better detection of pollution events linked to natural disasters and human activities is becoming a major challenge.
-Against this backdrop, the FLORIA project is proposing an innovative statistical approach based on artificial intelligence coupled with satellite data, which will provide guidance to the various players responsible for managing the problems associated with climate change.
+Against this backdrop, the FLORIA project has implemented an innovative statistical approach based on artificial intelligence coupled with satellite data in order to guide the various stakeholders responsible for managing issues related to climate change.

 Flexible algORIthm for the monitoring of Air pollution based on artificial intelligence and satellite observations